West Street pedestrian bridges

 The West Street pedestrian bridges are a series of pedestrian bridges that cross West Street to connect the neighborhoods of Tribeca and the Financial District with Battery Park City in Lower Manhattan, New York City.
 The bridges were built to provide alternatives to crossing the busy street.
 Prior to the September 11 attacks, there were three bridges at Chambers Street, Vesey Street and Liberty Street.
 The Vesey Street and Liberty Street bridges connected the former World Trade Center complex with the World Financial Center.

 The collapse of the Twin Towers destroyed the Vesey Street bridge and heavily damaged the Liberty Street bridge.
-To improve pedestrian flow, a temporary bridge was built at Rector Street; a permanent bridge was built West Thames Street, one block south, in 2019, after which the Rector Street bridge was demolished.
+To improve pedestrian flow, a temporary bridge was built at Rector Street; a permanent bridge was built at West Thames Street, one block south, in 2019, after which the Rector Street bridge was demolished.
 A temporary bridge at Vesey Street opened in November 2003 near the site of its predecessor, and was demolished by 2013 once a pedestrian tunnel was built under West Street.
 All bridges have elevators and ramps for disabled pedestrians, as per the Americans with Disabilities Act of 1990.

 Tribeca Bridge

-The Chambers Street Bridge (40°43′2.5″N 74°0′46″W) or the Tribeca Bridge, was built in 1994 to improve connections for the northern part of Battery Park City.
+The Chambers Street Bridge (40°43′2.5″N 74°0′46″W) or the Tribeca Bridge, was built in 1992 to improve connections for the northern part of Battery Park City.
 It connects Stuyvesant High School inside Battery Park City and the property of the Borough of Manhattan Community College.
 Although an exit to the street level exists on the Battery Park City side, the bridge connects directly into Stuyvesant High School.
-Designed by Skidmore Owings and Merrill, its lighting display at night has earned it the 1996 IES/NY Lumen Lighting Award.
+Designed by Skidmore, Owings & Merrill, its lighting display at night has earned it the 1996 IES/NY Lumen Lighting Award.